yehezkiel1086/yehezkiel1086/README.md

 # Hey, I'm Hezky!

-A Fullstack Developer with Focus on Backend and A Cyber Security Enthusiast.
+A Fullstack Developer with Focus on Backend • A Cyber Security, Blockchain and Machine Learning Enthusiast.

 ## Tech Stacks